site-prism/site_prism/README.md

 `@home` and `@results_page`.
 It would be better to not have to create instances of pages all over your tests.

-The way I've dealt with this problem is to create a class containing methods that return instances of the pages.
+One way you can deal with this problem is to create a class containing methods that return instances of the pages.
 Eg:

 ```ruby